andracs/Digital-sustainability-Principles-and-practices/README.md

 ## 🗺️ About this repository

 This repository holds the manuscript - and also out todo lists.
 If you rather not read the markdown files, please consider buying a copy (on the links above).
 Also, you are very welcone to contribute, if you feel like helping with the todo-lists or improving the book other ways.
+Or write a review or suggest it for a curriculum.

 ## Line of thought